Rent safe and private dog parks hosted by locals

 • Fast-moving object like cars, bikes, or skateboards

-Some dogs react to their triggers in all situations (for example, all dogs they see outside their home) while other dogs only react to more specific images (like pointy-eared dogs directly approaching them at a certain distance).
-There are also different levels of reactivity.
-Some dogs have a mild response while others react more intensely.
+Some dogs react to their triggers in all situations (for example, every dog they see outside their home).
+Other reactive canines only react to more specific images (like pointy-eared dogs directly approaching them at a certain distance).

 What is your dog’s threshold?